April 16, 2014

 Another interesting effect of the soaking process is that the chemical changes increase the corn’s ability to absorb water.
 This is why you can make a dough out of masa, but not cornmeal.
 This increased absorption is very important when it comes to considering potential substitutions when masa harina is included in a gluten free flour mix.
 More on that below.

-Maseca brand – Instant Corn Masa Mix for Tamales
+You do not want Maseca Instant Corn Masa Mix for Tamales (shown below):

 Both of the Maseca options are certified gluten free, but the masa mix for tamales is more coarsely ground.
 You can make corn tortillas with it, but I find the dough a bit harder to work with.